chrnthnkmutt/Ollama_Drawing_p5js/README.md

 ## How to run

 1. In Terminal, `cd` into this folder.
-1. Run `npm install` to install the dependencies.
+1. Run `npm install --force` to install the dependencies.
 1. Run `npm run dev` to run the local server and the sketch.
 1. Go to the URL displayed in the Terminal. ie. `http://localhost:5173`.